Getting Started

 You should receive a 200 OK that says something similar to

 "Congratulations - You've successfully proxied my API endpoint.
-Want to know a secret?
-Try changing your Route's path to /policies-test/secret and test your route again after saving.
-The secret will be in the response."
+Want to know a

 A secret?
 Let's try and find out what this API is hiding!

-2/ Editing your Route#
+#2/ Editing your Route

 Exit the test console and change your route's Path from /path-0 to /policies-test/secret.
 Make sure to save your changes.
 Your calls will now be forwarded to https://getting-started.zuplo.io/policies-test/secret